 Queen Victoria, empress over nations on two planets, was dead.
 Her death had surprised Joshua Lewis.
 Victoria had been Queen for as long as he could remember; it had seemed like she would live forever.
 He had not grieved when she died, but he did feel the solemnity of the occasion.

 The Queen had been dead for about a week when Joshua received news that did cause him grief.
-His best friend, Tom Crummels, was planning to travel to Mars on an archaeological expedition.
+His best friend, Tom Crummels, was planning to travel to Mars to help build a canal.
 Joshua would miss Tom terribly, and he doubted that Tom would ever come back.

 Joshua had heard plenty of horror stories about Mars.
 He knew that it was practically a desert world, with thin air and hardly any water, and that despite being a desert, it was as cold as the Arctic.
 He had heard that the Martians were not friendly to Englishmen, and that fierce predators that ate humans roamed the planet.
 His uncle James, his father's brother, lived on Mars, and he had a half-brother stationed with a garrison there.
 However, neither his uncle nor his half-brother had ever contacted him.
 If Mars was as cruel a planet as he thought, they were probably both dead.